Olympus TG-5 vs Panasonic LX100 II

 It is notable that the LX100 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-Both the TG-5 and the LX100 II are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the LX100 II followed on from the Panasonic LX100.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus TG-5 and the Panasonic LX100 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.